KxSystems/docs-v1/docs/dashboards/datagrid.md

 ![Screenshot](img/updateedit.jpg)

-In Preview mode, click "Edit" to enable.
-Remember to Submit Changes when done.
-Cancel to reject changes.
+When in Preview or Quickview mode the User must click "Edit" to enable the functionality.
+Submit Changes when done or cancel to reject.

 ### Enable Insert/Delete